Nermine-Ou/TradeIA-Desktop-App/README.md

 ## Project Overview

-TradeIA is an intelligent trading agent designed to help asset managers make informed investment decisions.
-Inspired by the epic battle between Godzilla and King Kong, TradeIA represents a powerful force (Godzilla) navigating the complexities of the financial market (King Kong).
-This project was developed as part of an integrated project (PFA) in data science, in collaboration with ESPRIT university and VALUE company.
+TradeIA is an intelligent trading agent designed to assist asset managers in making informed investment decisions.
+Developed as part of an integrated project (PFA) in data science, TradeIA leverages advanced machine learning and data analysis techniques to navigate the complexities of the financial market.
+This project was a collaborative effort between ESPRIT university and VALUE company, combining academic knowledge with industry expertise to create a robust and practical solution for financial trading.

 ## Project Objectives